aerial view of an island in the Maldives.

 Sea/food

 You can even watch sea life while you eat seafood.
 The Maldives has two underwater fine-dining restaurants in which diners can peer out at reefs and marine life while eating.
-Ithaa Undersea Restaurant’s name means ‘mother of pearl’ in the Dhivehi language.
-It’s 16 feet below the ocean’s surface in the Alif Dhall atoll, 55 miles southwest of Malé.
+Ithaa Undersea Restaurant’s name means “mother of pearl” in the Dhivehi language.
+It’s 16 feet below the ocean’s surface in the Alif Dhaal atoll, 55 miles southwest of Malé.
 Maldivian and Western influences are fused in the food served.

 The 5.8 Undersea Restaurant’s name gives its depth in meters.
-Located 19 feet deep at Hurawalhi Island, 92 miles north of Malé, the wood-floored restaurant serves five- or seven-course tasting menus featuring the likes of reef fish ceviche and beluga caviar.
+Located 19 feet deep at Hurawalhi Island, 92 miles north of Malé, the wood-floored restaurant serves tasting menus of five or seven courses featuring the likes of reef fish ceviche and beluga caviar.
 Seafood-free and vegan menus are available for diners who don’t want to consume seafood under the gaze of colorful fish as well as the occasional ray and shark.

 Stuart Forster